grafana/mimir/docs/sources/operating-grafana-mimir/performing-a-rolling-update.md

 By default, ingesters run with a replication factor equal to `3`.
 Ingesters running with the replication factor of `3` require a quorum of two instances to successfully query any series samples.
-Given series are sharded across all ingesters.
-Grafana Mimir tolerates up to one unavailable ingester.
+Because series are sharded across all ingesters, Grafana Mimir tolerates up to one unavailable ingester.

 To ensure no query fails during a rolling update, roll out changes to one ingester at a time.